IvanTerrile/Python-Arcade-project-with-ROS2/README.md

-# Python Arcade project with ROS
+# Python Arcade project with ROS2
 This repository contains several projects developed in Python Arcade and ROS, for the Software Architecture course at the University of Genoa.

 # Dependencies